LunarG/VulkanTools/vktrace/vktrace.md

  - VKTRACE_TRIM_POST_PROCESS

     VKTRACE_TRIM_POST_PROCESS enables post-processing of trim if its value is 1.
 Other values disable trim post-processing.
 Disable post-processing means the trimmed trace file will record all the not destroyed objects whether they are used/referenced in the trim frame range or not.
 Enable post-processing will drop most of the pre-trim objects which are not used/referenced in the trim frame range.
 Set this environment variable to 1 to enable post-processing of trim to generate a smaller trace file and eliminate most useless pre-trim objects and Vulkan calls.
 Do NOT enable trim post-processing when there's a large trim frame range because both the referenced pre-trim data and in-trim data are kept in memory until writing to trace file in the trim end frame which may exceeds the system memory.

+ - VKTRACE_ENABLE_LOCKGUARD

+    VKTRACE_ENABLE_LOCKGUARD enables lock guard all the time for all API calls if its value is 1.
+Otherwise, lock guard only enabled for trim only.
+Lock guard is needed to fix APi race condition and remap errors when trim enabled.
+This environment variable is used to enable lock guard for all the time.

 ## Android